marcusaureliusdigital/elementor-ai-site-generator/README.md

 Describe what you want — the app creates a blueprint, lets you review it, then generates production-ready Elementor JSON you can import directly into WordPress.

+Important note: This project was built for fun and is still under active development.
+It is not intended for production use and should not be deployed on live or client websites.
+You are solely responsible for reviewing, testing, and validating any output before use.
+Always use a staging environment and maintain full backups.

 ---

 ## Features